apache/pulsar/site2/docs/functions-api.md

 Writing Pulsar Functions in Java involves implementing one of two interfaces:

 * The [`java.util.Function`](https://docs.oracle.com/javase/8/docs/api/java/util/function/Function.html) interface
-* The {% javadoc Function client org.apache.pulsar.functions.api.Function %} interface.
-This interface works much like the `java.util.Function` interface, but with the important difference that it provides a {% javadoc Context client org.apache.pulsar.functions.api.Context %} object that you can use in a [variety of ways](#context)
+* The {@inject: javadoc:Function:client/org/apache/pulsar/functions/api/Function} interface.
+This interface works much like the `java.util.Function` interface, but with the important difference that it provides a {@inject: javadoc:Context:/client/org/apache/pulsar/functions/api/Context} object that you can use in a [variety of ways](#context)

 ### Getting started